PedronsaDev/modular-ability-system/README.md

 - CFXR (Cartoon FX Remaster) VFX.
 - Toony Colors Pro / shader & VFX styling by Jean Moreno.
 - KinoBloom (post-processing) by Keijiro Takahashi.
+- Parts of Improved Unity Timers by git-amend.

 All respective assets are property of their creators; ensure you have appropriate licenses/imports before using them in production.